HariniV02/Midterm-Project/readme.md

 4. The calculator will return the result: `8`.

 ### Error Handling:
-- If you enter invalid input (e.g., letters instead of numbers), the calculator will prompt you to enter valid numbers, demonstrating its robust error handling.
+- If an invalid input is entered (e.g., letters instead of numbers), the calculator will prompt you to enter valid numbers, demonstrating its robust error handling.

 ## Design Patterns Implementation